-As a result of the COVID-19 pandemic, we have made some changes to help manage the outbreak.
-We already have incredibly high hygiene standards and ahead of our practice reopening in a limited capacity on Monday, 29 June 2020, we have added additional measures and protocols.
-Please feel reassured we are taking all the precautions we feel necessary to safeguard our patients and staff.
+We have incredibly high hygiene standards and numerous measures and protocols to ensure your safety when you visit.
+Please feel reassured we always take all the precautions we feel necessary to safeguard our patients and staff.

 Before you visit

-Patients are encouraged to wear face masks when they are within 2 metres of a member of staff, such as during an eye examination or when glasses are being fitted.
+- Patients are encouraged to wear face masks when they are within two metres of a member of staff, such as during an eye examination or when glasses are being fitted.
 If you do not have a face mask, we can provide one to you on arrival.

-Patients should advise if they are shielding or vulnerable.
+- Patients should advise if they are considered vulnerable.
 A separate entrance is available for those patients who will be taken straight to their appointment in the fourth examination room, based in the basement so they do not need to enter the main body of the practice and will only see their optometrist during their visit.

 In the practice

-Appointments will be spread out to avoid patients crossing paths where possible and to allow enough time for thorough cleaning of clinical areas and more frequent cleaning of communal areas.
+- Appointments will be spread out to allow enough time for thorough cleaning of clinical areas and more frequent cleaning of communal areas.

 We have prepared this video for you to view prior to visiting the practice so you can see what to expect.